hpsaturn/hpsaturn.github.io/_posts/2024-10-30-berlin-colombian-beans.md

 ## Preparation

-Well, for me the best beans its with pork meat and beacon.
-For that I shoud do the next:
+Well, for me the best beans are with pork meat and bacon.
+For that, I should do the following:

-First put 1kg of pork in a pressure cooker with a complete onion and complete tomatos and black beans or red beans (two cups), salt and pepper and some garlic (a bit) for 1h
+First put 1kg of pork in a pressure cooker with a whole onion and whole tomatoes and red beans (two cups), salt and pepper and some garlic cloves (a bit) for 1h

-After that, extract the onion and tomatos cut these very small joined with more leek onion (puerros) and tomato maybe more garlic, pepper and salt and re-introduce to the pot but now for 30 minutes without pressure, with the lid open a medium fire.
-If you want also add spice pepper.
+After that, extract the onion and tomatoes cut these into very small pieces along with more leek (puerro) and tomato maybe more garlic, pepper and salt and re-introduce to the pot and cook for 30 minutes without pressure, with the lid open over medium heat.
+If you want also add chili pepper spice.

-If you want a bit sweet, you could add in the last step a small cube of "panela" (3x3x3 cms).
+If you want it a bit sweet, you could add in the last step a small cube of "panela" (3x3x3 cm).
 I love this.

-Other option for replace the "panela" is the African banano, that is different to the normal banano.
-That is a well replace of the latino-american banano.
-Only put one "banano maduro" in the last step in cubes.
-Not to much because it is sweet if the banano is black, but if it is more yellow is not too sweet but the flavor is different.
+Another option to replace the "panela" is the African banana, that is different to the normal banana.
+That is a good replacement for the Latin American banana.
+Just add one ripe banana in cubes during the last step.
+Not too much because it will be very sweet if the banana is black, but if it's more yellow, it won't be too sweet and the flavor will be different.

-Of course, if you are vegan you only change the meat with something.
-This alternative is also so good and you can use it also with other side dishes.
+Of course, if you are vegan, you can simply replace the meat with something else.
+This alternative is also very good and can be served with other side dishes.

-If you want add a comment or report an issue, please use the botton below.
+If you want to add a comment or report an issue, please use the button below.